Exploring 11 Types of Drones: Features and Functions

 Bind-N-Fly (BNF)

 these drones are usually called “insects” because they are so small.
-But they are more like the birds in that they have a pretty fixed shape, and you can’t easily change it.
+But they are more like birds because they have a pretty fixed shape, which you can’t easily change.

-A BNF drone comes disassembled without any electronics or battery; you supply yourself and do the assembly yourself.
+A BNF drone comes disassembled without any electronics or battery; you supply and assemble it yourself.

 BNF Drones: Bind-N-Fly Drones are ideal for beginners with limited knowledge and experience.
-These packages come in all shapes and sizes, but most have everything already included in the box.
+These packages come in all shapes and sizes, but most already have everything in the box.

-This consists of the controller, battery, charger, camera (if purchased), propellers, and landing gear.
+This includes the controller, battery, charger, camera (if purchased), propellers, and landing gear.
 BNF drones are good for kids and those looking to learn more about flying drones.

 Ready-to-fly (RTF) Drone

-Have built-in flight controllers so that you can fly them right out of the box.
+Have built-in flight controllers to fly them right out of the box.
 Some RTF quadcopters even include built-in cameras.

-These are super easy to fly and are great for beginners.
-These models don’t require any soldering or building, just a quick battery charge before you start flying.
+These are super easy to fly and great for beginners.
+They don’t require soldering or building, just a quick battery charge before you start flying.

-There are also a number of aftermarket companies that specialize in RTF drones, so you can find almost any style of quadcopter that’s ready to fly right away.
+Several aftermarket companies specialize in RTF drones, so you can find almost any quadcopter style ready to fly immediately.

-Some RTF drones come with extra features like follow me or return home features.
-You can also buy extra kits to add these features to your existing drone.
+Some RTF drones have extra features like “follow me” or “return home.”
+You can also buy extra kits to add these features to your drone.

 ARF drones (Almost-Ready-To-Fly)

-You assemble this kit, and it includes a radio and a motor.
-The radio often doesn’t have all the channels you want, so you need to source those separately.
+This kit includes a radio and a motor.
+You assemble it, and it often doesn’t have all the channels you want, so you need to source those separately.

 The motor can be either an electric motor or a gas engine.
 It would help if you usually bought a special fuel tank for the gas engine, whereas with an electric motor, you can use any battery designed for multirotor copters.